Video and text were published in January 2020

 In that specific occasion no artists will join, to prevent the focus to move away too much from the actual village to their artistic representation.

-In June 2021 we will organise a small public conference at the Dordrechts Museum in Dordrecht, the Netherlands.
+On September 19 2021, we will organise a small public conference at the Dordrechts Museum in Dordrecht, the Netherlands.
 This conference will also be called La Biennale de Momon.
 The artists will join this occasion, to meet each other, and to talk (publicly) about their work.
 Also we will invite some other professionals with a relation to the subject.
-I am thinking about actors, writers, journalists, scientists.

 Frans van Lent